gegedenice/humatheque-idref-qualinka-api/README.md

 Top-k average semantic similarity between the current document context and the candidate's linked reference citations from IdRef.

-The service uses top-k rather than averaging all references because this avoids penalizing prolific authors whose broad bibliography would dilute the signal.
+The service uses top-k rather than averaging all references.
+This avoids penalizing prolific authors whose broad bibliography would dilute the signal.

 Default: